 We take a look at some of the most innovative trackers and gadgets both available now and coming soon, that are geared specifically for women's health and fitness needs.

 This wearable falls under many categories including fertility tech and pregnancy tech but it's also helpful for women who want to closely follow their hormonal cycles.
-We spoke with Lea von Bidder, co-founder of Ava, who has said that the company wants to help women track their bodies better.
+Lea von Bidder, co-founder of Ava, has said that the company wants to help women track their bodies better.

 Based on a clinical study at the University Hospital of Zurich, the makers of the sensor packed bracelet claim it can detect 5.3 fertile days in a women's menstrual cycle with 89% accuracy while detecting the wearer's chances of conceiving each month, compared with no tracker at all and trying once a week.

 This gadget promises to be the off switch for menstrual cramps.
 A debilitating condition for many sufferers, drug based pain relief doesn't always help as much as it should.
 Livia aims to close 'the pain gates', through stimulating the nerves involved and blocking the pain signals from being sent to your brain.